Who We Are

 From the Appalachian foothills to the south, to the shores of two of North America’s Great Lakes, and over one of Earth’s greatest natural wonders, Niagara Falls, Western New York is one of the most fascinating and bountiful natural places in the entire world.
 Forests, meadows, lakes, streams, farms, orchards, and vineyards abound.
 The region is witness to the dramatic changes of all four seasons, great migrations of fish and wildlife, and harvests that have sustained people for many millennia.
 We are all the stewards of this immense natural wealth.
 Like the many visionary people who protected some of these places in the past for us to enjoy today, the Western New York Land Conservancy is working to protect the remaining special places for the next 100 generations.

 We protect land through the use of conservation easements, property acquisitions, and by assisting transactions between other parties.
-In our 24 year history, we have helped protect more than 6,000 acres of land on more than 80 properties throughout Western New York.
+Since we were founded in 1991, we have helped protect more than 7,000 acres of land on more than 80 properties throughout Western New York.
 We are one of 1,700 land trusts nationwide, including 90 in New York State, which have protected 40 million acres over the last 20 years.